withassociates/notebook.withassociates.com/_posts/2015-08-12-lunch-with-phoenix.md

 **Jamie**:

-> So when do `json` that, like, copies the connection, produces a new
+> So the `json` method will copy the connection and produce a new
 > connection with the `Content-Type: application/json` header set on
-> it and the body set to whatever data you pass into it, serialised
+> it and the body set to whatever data you pass into it.
-> I assume.
-Or maybe it’s actually that it will… maybe it’s just like
-> setting up a load of config for whatever happens which actually goes
-> “okay, now I’m going to construct the response”

 **Calum**: